 Secondary MPPs are formed by physical, biological and chemical degradation of macroscopic plastic parts and are the main source of micro particles released into the environment.
 They are mainly formed by the degradation of improperly disposed plastic waste, tire abrasion and washing of synthetic textiles.

 They are found in riverbeds, the arctic ice, natural fertilizers, soils and even drinking water show noticeable amounts of MPPs.
 During the last decades, microplastics have even found their way into the human food chain.
 In short, the ubiquity of microplastic particles makes them an enormous challenge to our environment.

 While the threat to marine life is mostly understood, its full extent cannot be assessed at present.
 However, uptake by marine organisms and fish leads to contamination of the human food chain by microplastics.
 As MPPs may contain problematic plasticizers and can also adsorb other organic pollutants, the long-term effects are fairly unpredictable.

 Although millimeter-sized particles are already considered MPPs and can be distinguished with the naked eye, light microscopy should be mentioned first as the most basic technique to detect microplastics.

 Microscopy is a quick and easy way to detect microplastics, however, its effectiveness increases tremendously when combined with infrared or Raman spectroscopy and thus chemical analysis.
 Infrared (FT-IR) and Raman spectroscopy offer reliable identification of polymers and can be implemented in a microscope.
-In that regard, Bruker favors a comprehensive approach.
-MPPs must be found reliably and identified immediately while also reducing the chance for human error.
-The chart below shows our product portfolio for microplastic analysis.
+In that regard, Bruker favors a comprehensive end-to-end approach and offers a complete solution combining exceptional instruments and software.

 About FT-IR Spectroscopy